Updated 3 Nov 2013.

 6. Cookies.
 Don't panic - it's normal!

 What is a cookie?
 A cookie is a small file which asks permission to be placed on your computer's hard drive.
-Cookies aren't new - they've been around for decades!
+Cookies aren't new - they've been around for decades.
 Your

 browser's settings will determine whether or not cookies are accepted.
-If the cookie is accepted, it helps analyse web traffic or lets us know when you visit a particular site or page ('clicks').
+If the cookie is accepted, it helps analyse web traffic or lets us know when someone visits a particular site or page ('clicks').
 Cookies also (importantly) allow the forum to respond to you as an individual.
 The forum can tailor its operations and behaviour to your needs, likes and dislikes by gathering and remembering information about your preferences.
 When you register (and also when you login using the form at the top of the screen), you will be given the option to 'Remember Me'.
-This will store your identity securely in a cookie on your computer and you should not need to log in every time you visit.
+This will store your login identity securely in a cookie on your computer and you should not need to log in every time you visit.
 If you are using a shared computer, such as in a library, school or internet cafe, or if you have reason to not trust any other users that might use your computer, we recommend you do not enable this.